redtrillix/librewolf-arch/README.md

-## The official Arch Linux Package Build for the LibreWolf Browser
+## Arch Linux Package Build for the LibreWolf Browser

 ### Building from source